-Standard plastic begins to melt at 212 degrees F, while there are some plastics that can withstand up to 500 degrees F.
+Standard plastic begins to melt at 212 degrees F, while some plastics can withstand up to 500 degrees F.

-So, if you’re using plastic toothpicks, it’s best to keep them out of the oven.
+So, if you’re using plastic toothpicks, it’s best to keep them out of your microwave oven.

-Now that we’ve gone over some of the basics let’s look at how to use toothpicks safely in the oven.
+Now that we’ve gone over some basics, let’s look at how to safely use toothpicks in the oven.

 1. If you’re using toothpicks to make appetizers or hors d’oeuvres, only use them for food that will be cooked all the way through.

-Raw meat or poultry can harbor bacteria that will not be killed by the cooking process, so it’s best to avoid using toothpicks with these foods.
+Raw meat or poultry can harbor bacteria that the cooking process will not kill, so it’s best to avoid using toothpicks with these foods.

 2. When inserting toothpicks into food, be sure to do so gently so that you don’t pierce the food all the way through.

-If you’re making kabobs, for example, insert the toothpicks at an angle so that they don’t go all the way through the meat or vegetables.
+If you’re making kabobs, for example, insert the toothpicks at an angle, so they don’t go all the way through the meat or vegetables.

 3. It’s also a good idea to avoid using toothpicks with very soft or delicate foods.